AstarNetwork/astar-docs/docs/builder-guides/from- zero-to-ink-hero/dex/Factory/getters.md

     address[] public allPairs;
 ```

 ink! uses most substrate primitives types.
-This is the table of conversion between solidity and ink! types:
+This is the table of conversion between Solidity and ink! types:

 | Solidity                                | ink!                                                                                      |
 |-----------------------------------------|-------------------------------------------------------------------------------------------|